aaravsaki/Aarav-Saki-Nicholas-Pang-Justin-Shen-P6/README.md

 # Aarav-Saki-Nicholas-Pang-Justin-Shen-P6
-#### This website is intended to be an overview of Dante Alighieri's "Divine Comedy."
+#### Objective: This website is intended to be an overview of Dante Alighieri's "Divine Comedy."